 Today the VIII Eurasian Higher Education Leaders’ Forum opened in Nazarbayev University.
 This year, the organizers have prepared interesting sessions, discussions, and seminars related to the main topic of the forum “Future Ready Graduates”.
-About 300 delegates from 12 countries participated in the Forum.
+More than 400 delegates from 12 countries participated in the Forum.
 Gulshara Abdykalikova, Deputy Prime Minister of the Republic of Kazakhstan, and Shigeo Katsu, President of Nazarbayev University, delivered welcoming speeches to the Forum participants.

 At the plenary sessions, participants discussed the readiness of higher education institutions to prepare students for the changing nature of the work environment and their capacity to develop future leaders and good citizens.
 Today institutions face numerous challenges such as how to maximize the value they bring to students, how to successfully internationalize learning experiences, how to provide opportunities to participate in research and encourage lifelong learning, and how to create a strong portfolio of trusted partnerships with leading industry players.
 Discussions and interviews with Forum speakers are organized as part of the event.